MoldyMacaroniX/gd-website/src/posts/featured-level-in-3-hours.md

 # Conclusion

-As someone who generally doesn't understand grinding creator points, doing this challenge was a unqiue experience and I recommend others in a similar boat as myself to give it a try as well.
+As someone who generally doesn't understand grinding creator points, doing this challenge was a unique experience and I recommend others in a similar boat as myself to give it a try as well.